gitlabhq/gitlabhq/doc/administration/gitlab-geo/database.md

 `gitlab_replicator` user.
 If all worked correctly, you should see the database prompt.

-### PostgreSQL - Configure the slave server
+### PostgreSQL - Configure the secondary server

 **For installations from source**

-1. Edit `postgresql.conf` to configure the slave for streaming replication (for Ubuntu that would be `/etc/postgresql/9.2/main/postgresql.conf`):
+1. Edit `postgresql.conf` to configure the secondary for streaming replication (for Debian/Ubuntu that would be `/etc/postgresql/9.2/main/postgresql.conf`):

     ```bash
     wal_level = hot_standby